-In this paper, we show that these concerns are of quantitative importance.
-We report on a randomized trial replicating earlier results showing that contract teachers significantly raise pupil test scores when implemented by an international NGO.
-These effects disappear entirely when the program is implemented with the bureaucratic structures of the Kenyan government.
+We report on a randomized trial replicating earlier experimental results showing that contract teachers significantly raise pupil test scores when implemented by an international NGO.
+These effects disappear entirely when the program is (a) implemented within the bureaucratic structures of the Kenyan government and (b) extended to a national scale.
+We show that this latter point matters less in terms of the heterogeneity of the beneficiary population, and more in terms of the concomitant political response from vested interests opposed to the program.